dj95/hosts-updater/README.md

 Usage
 -----

-- Append the URLS array to your believes.
+- Extend the URLS array to your believes.
 - Run `sudo ./host-updater.py`